cla-bit/SubApp/README.md

       php artisan queue:work

+To Run the Tests, open another terminal

+      php artisan test

 Kindly note, Run cronjob on Unix based OS not on Windows OS, as Windows do not support cronjob tasks.
 Other alternative is to use Celery or Redis.
 -----------